Finding the Best Banks in Dallas

 With the cost of maintaining hundreds of Dallas locations, and thousands more around the world, Chase doesn’t have the most favorable interest rates.
 Its basic savings and interest-earning checking accounts only carry an APY (annual percentage yield) of 0.01%, well below the national average.
 You can potentially secure higher rates with higher account balances (think over $100,000).
 The highest rate you can find with a Chase bank account is with its 120-month CD account at the highest balance tier.

 Big banks like Chase, Wells Fargo and Bank of America take over most of Dallas with their branches and ATMs.
-However, local names like BBVA Compass, are holding their own.
-With beginnings a few states away in Alabama, BBVA Compass operates about 100 branches in the Dallas area and over 300 in the state of Texas.
+However, local names like BBVA, are holding their own.
+With beginnings, a few states away in Alabama, BBVA operates about 100 branches in the Dallas area and over 300 in the state of Texas.
 You can also find branches while traveling in Alabama, Arizona, California, Florida, Colorado and New Mexico.
-Along with these branches, you’ll also have access to both BBVA Compass and Allpoint® brand ATMs, still allowing for easy and convenient banking.
+Along with these branches, you’ll also have access to both BBVA and Allpoint® brand ATMs, still allowing for easy and convenient banking.

-BBVA Compass does outperform bigger banks with its interest rates.
-Already its basic savings account earn at a higher rate of 0.05% APY.
-Better yet, this applies to all balances and doesn’t require you to jump through any extra hoops.
-However it’s certainly possible to find more competitive interest rates at other banks, particularly online-only banks.
+BBVA lacks slightly with its interest rates.
+Its basic savings account earns at a rate of 0.01% APY.
+This applies to all balances and doesn’t require you to jump through any extra hoops.
+However, it’s certainly possible to find more competitive interest rates at other banks, particularly online-only banks.

 On the plus side, BBVA offers four different checking accounts, from a fee-free account to an interest-earning checking account.
 This kind of variety allows you to find the right account for yourself according to your own preferences.